tina-pan1/FCC-celestial-bodies-database/README.md

+# Relational Database Certification Project #1
-The purpose of this repo is to store my SQL file for the FreeCodeCamp Celestial Bodies Database project.
+The purpose of this repo is to store my SQL file for the FreeCodeCamp Celestial Bodies Database project